 ABSTRACT: We investigate the production of three Higgs bosons in the Two Real Singlet extension of the Standard Model, where the scalar sector is augmented by two additional real scalar fields which are singlets under the Standard Model gauge group.
 The model contains three neutral CP-even scalars, allowing for resonant production and asymmetric decay chains.
-We focus on the signature $pp \to h_3 \to h_1 h_2 \to h_1 h_1 h_1$ , where we identify $h_3$ as the heaviest scalar state, $h_2$ as the second heaviest and the lightest, $h_1$ , as the Standard Model-like Higgs boson discovered by the Large Hadron Collider experiments.
-The dominant final state occurs when all three Higgs bosons decay to bottom-anti-bottom quark pairs, $h_1 \to b\bar{b}$ , leading to 6 b-jets.
+We focus on the signature $pp \rightarrow h_3 \rightarrow h_1 h_2 \rightarrow h_1 h_1 h_1$, where we identify h_3 as the heaviest scalar state, h_2 as the second heaviest and the lightest, h_1 , as the Standard Model-like Higgs boson discovered by the Large Hadron Collider experiments.
+The dominant final state occurs when all three Higgs bosons decay to bottom-anti-bottom quark pairs, $h_1 \rightarrow b \bar{b}$, leading to 6 b-jets.
 Taking into account all current theoretical and experimental constraints, we determine the discovery prospects for this channel in future runs of the Large Hadron Collider, as well as in the high-luminosity phase.